Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/redshift.md

 4. Review the Event table and Merge IDs table schemas and click **Next**.
 5. In the *Redshift Credentials For Amplitude* section, enter the following information:

-     - **User**: The Redshift user account that Amplitude will use to connect to your Redshift instance.
+     - **User**: The Redshift user account that Amplitude uses to connect to your Redshift instance.
-     - **Password**: The password associated with the User.
+     - **Password**: The password associated with the user.
-     - **Database**: The database where the data will be exported to and stored.
-We recommend dedicating a database for Amplitude data.
+     - **Database**: The database where the data should be exported to and stored.
+Amplitude recommends dedicating a database for Amplitude data.
      - **Cluster Host Address**: This is the address of the endpoint of the cluster that hosts your database.
      - **Port**: The port of the Cluster Host Address.
 This may only contain digits.
 The default value is 5439.